All of the programs are high quality, instructor-led programs. Each program includes conditioning, footwork, bladework

 In foil, touches are scored only with the tip of the blade.
 Only the torso is valid target area.
 Foil and saber have "right of way" rules which determine who receives a touch.

 New and less experienced fencers will start with the Introduction to Foil class and, depending on the level of their participation and goals, move on to the Competitive Program.
 As their skills improve, those interested in high level training and significant competition may enroll in the Elite Program.

-Like foil, touches in epee are only scored with the tip of the blade, but with epee the entire body is valid target area.
-Unlike foil and saber, you do not have to worry about right of way rules for epee.
+Touches in epee are also only scored with the tip of the blade; however, unlike foil, the entire body is valid target area.
+In contrast with foil and saber, there are no right of way rules for epee.
 Epees are heavier than the other two weapons.

-Coach Dana Sanford is our Head Epee Coach.
-We have a new Introduction to Epee class.
+Coach Dana Sanford is our Head Epee Coach and teaches our Introduction to Epee class.

 In saber, both the tip and the edge of the blade can be used to score touches.
 Everything above the waist is target except for the back of the head and the hands.
 Saber is the fastest of the three disciplines.

 Coach Joe Jasper teaches an Introduction to Fencing (all three weapons-foil, epee, and saber) class on Saturday mornings.
 Coach Joe will also provide private saber lessons.